swissspidy/performant-translations/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/swissspidy/performant-translations/releases).

+= 1.2.0 =

+* This plugin now requires WordPress 6.5

 = 1.1.2 =

 * Fixed a minor regression when assembling file paths to look up.